JADE-V-V/JADE/docs/source/usage/installation.rst

   | ``conda activate jade``

 .. warning::
-  JADE officially supports only Python 3.9, 3.10 and 3.11.
-There are known compatibility issues if Python 3.12 or later is used.
+  JADE officially supports only Python 3.10, 3.11 and 3.12.
+  It may work with other versions, but they are untested.

 Install the JADE package
 ------------------------